 A minimalist take on tower defense and real-time strategy games.
 Both the visuals and the mechanics themselves have been pared down to the bare minimum to create a stunning experience.

 A fantastic, original solitaire variant from Zach Gage.
 Incredibly simple, incredibly deep, and incredibly addictive.

 Imagine Nintendo's Animal Crossing, but with the aesthetic of Zelda: Wind Waker and about three times as many things to do.
 Absolutely charming, so long as you can put up with minimally-aggressive F2P mechanics.

-[the Sequence] is a puzzle game that has you arranging a set of components on a physical grid in order to create a specific reaction.
+A puzzle game that has you arranging a set of components on a physical grid in order to create a specific reaction.
 It feels like a minimalist version of Spacechem, which is a really cool (and difficult!) thing to pull off.

 Fans of games like Advance Wars and Fire Emblem will find themselves right at home with this turn-based strategy wargame.
 Perfect touch controls, great strategic depth, and a narrative that oozes personality.